 A difference in temperature generates from outside and inside your home when there is poor insulation in your attic.
 This effect can cause moisture growth and condensation in your attic.

 Your attic will require attention if you spot mold or mildew as well as a musty odor.
 Be attentive to these signs.
 If you detect them, your attic could require better ventilation.
 By solving this issue, the moisture in the air will have ways to get out to the outside.

 When an attic space has poor ventilation, moisture tends to adhere to the nails that fix the rafters.
 During cold nights, humidity can turn into frost on the nails.
 So, it makes the nails look like they shine.
 But, moisture will melt again in the morning.
 If you ignore this issue, it may cause damage to your roof and ceiling.

 You can avoid roofing leak damage by checking your attic and performing quick roofing inspections.
 But, if you get major problems, you should call for professional help.
 He will guide you on how to proceed.

-Trust Long Roofing with Your Roofing Needs
+Trust Alpha Roofing with Your Roofing Needs

 Sometimes, leak repairs cannot solve roofing problems.
 When this happens, there is no other way than to replace the roof.

 So, call the Alpha Roofing specialists at 318-373-5875 or visit us online.
 You can get an estimate and see how our 50-year warranty works.